Academic Success Program

 Are any of the Academic Success Program activities required?

 ASP activities are voluntary for all first year students with one exception.
-Any first year student who is on academic probation in the second semester of the first year, as a result of first semester exams, is required to attend Professor Baker's Analytical Skills Workshop during second semester.
+Any first year student who is on academic probation in the second semester of the first year, as a result of first semester exams, is required to attend Professor Horan's program in the second semester.

 Am I the only first year student who thinks most of first year doesn't make sense?